 - Accidental contact with an asset due to poor training or lack of signage

-- The mishandling of tools resulting in conductive items left near live assets
+- The mishandling of tools resulted in conductive items being left near live assets

 - The presence of condensation within electrical assets

 The service begins with an on-site electrical systems equipment assessment in which inspectors will uncover potential correctable issues within your distribution system.
 Inspectors will identify available short circuit currents and each asset’s interrupting time.
 From here, they will calculate the largest incident energy at the specified working distance.
 This calculation enables inspectors to determine the arc flash boundary and hazard risk category.

 Once the boundary and category have been established, the inspectors can make recommendations to help reduce the incident energy level and determine the appropriate PPE required to work around the assets.
 All results are documented, and labels can be generated for the equipment.
 These labels provide location-specific safety information for employees and ensure your organization follows National Fire Protection Agency (NFPA) standards to improve employee safety when working on or near exposed live electrical parts.

 How We Take Arc Flash Hazard Assessments to the Next Level

 At SEAM Group, we partner with organizations worldwide to help them with their arc flash hazard assessment needs.
 But we go far beyond simply detecting anomalies and placing labels on electrical assets.
 While labels are important for communicating safety information, much more can and should be done to protect employees and your bottom line.